-A properly functioning steam trap will have a distinct on and off flow cycle which is easy to interpret with the AccuTrak.
+A properly functioning steam trap will have a distinct on and off flow cycle which is easy to interpret with the AccuTrak®.
 A strong rushing sound indicates that the trap is purging.
 You may want to listen to the sound of a good trap before trying to make important decisions on the condition of others.
 Knowing what a healthy trap sounds like will be a great advantage.
 There are many different types of steam traps.
 A "sputtering" sound may be quite normal for one type and not another.
+It would be helpful to know how a particular trap functions when making a decision as to its condition.